csbaxter/nestlabs/hello/README.md

 ## How to Submit

 Type the line below into your terminal to submit.
-No more having to make branches in and uploading your files into github!
-Juse execute the below, logging in with your GitHub username and password when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
 submit50 cs50/2018/ap/hello